kaizencorps/keychain/README.md

 # Code

-Usage can be deduced from the tests located in keychain.ts
+There are 2 programs Keychain and Profile.
+Keychain is the main program, and Profile is a simple program that offers a small demonstration of something that could be built on top of Keychain.
+In this case, a profile/reputation system.
+During the Grizzlython hackathon, it was used as a testbed for Clockwork integration, though the full Clockwork tests are located in another repo since they require a running Clockwork program to run.
+(Simple idea was to use a pfp of a user-owned NFT as their profile picture, but which would automatically revert should the pfp leave the user's possession.)

+The test suite can be examined to see how to use the Keychain program.

 # Status

+# v1
 An older version of Keychain is deployed at KeyNfJK4cXSjBof8Tg1aEDChUMea4A7wCzLweYFRAoN, and is currently being used by Domination.

+# v2

-The newest version, which includes a signifcant number of upgragrades and improvements is deployed on both devnet and mainnet at: Key3oJGUxKaddvMRAKbyYVbE8Pf3ycrH8hyZxa7tVCo
+A newer version was developed for the Sandstorm hackathon.
+It includes a significant number of upgrades and improvements and is deployed on mainnet at: Key3oJGUxKaddvMRAKbyYVbE8Pf3ycrH8hyZxa7tVCo

-# License
+# v2.5

-Keychain is currently being released under the GNU GPLv3 license.
-Once the project and codebase is more mature, we plan to move to a less restrictive license.
+Minor updates were introduced for the Grizzlython hackathon to support Stache (https://github.com/kaizencorps/stache).
+The existing program on devnet was upgraded: Key3oJGUxKaddvMRAKbyYVbE8Pf3ycrH8hyZxa7tVCo